python-sge/sge/doc/common/hello_world.rst

 First, we must create our project directory.
 I will use "~/hello".
 Copy an implementation to "~/hello"; I'm choosing sge-pygame, and rename it to just "sge" (so in my example, I now have "~/hello/sge").
+If you are using Python 3 instead of Python 2, you should choose a Python 3 implementation instead, such as sge-pygame-py3k.

 Next, create the game source file inside "~/hello".
 I am calling it "hello.py".